nissenjonas/cheatsheets/Git.md

 # Branches
-    git checkout -				# Checks out last used branch
+    git checkout -				# Checks out last used branch git remote prune origin --dry-run		# Shows which remote tracking branches will be removed git fetch -p / --prune			# removes any local branches where the remote branch is gone

 ## List
     git branch                                  # lists all local branches git branch -v                               # -v shows last commit on all local branches